ente0v1/CrackMaster/README.md

 Here's a detailed explanation on how code is made:
 1. Hybrid Wordlist + Mask Cracking:

   - This script specifically handles cracking with a combination of a wordlist and a mask.
   - The mask allows generating variations of words from the wordlist using placeholders like ?a?a?a? which represent characters.

 2. User Prompts and Inputs:

   - The script retrieves available sessions for potential restoration.
   - It prompts the user for various inputs:
     - Restore file name (optional)
     - Session name (defaults to $default_session)
     - Wordlist path (defaults to $default_wordlists)
     - Wordlist name (defaults to $default_wordlist)
     - Mask (defaults to $default_mask)
     - Whether to use a status timer (prompts for "y" or "n")
     - Minimum password length (defaults to $default_min_length)
     - Maximum password length (defaults to $default_max_length)

 3. Hashcat Command Construction:

 The script constructs the hashcat command based on user inputs and default values.
 Here's a breakdown of the important options:
   - --session="$session": Creates or resumes a session named $session
   - --increment --increment-min="$min_length" --increment-max="$max_length": Enables password length incrementing within the specified range.
   - -m 22000: Specifies the hash mode (likely for a specific hash type)
   - hash.hc22000: Path to the hash file containing the password hash
   - -a 6: Sets the attack mode to hybrid wordlist + mask (mode 6)
   - -w 4: Uses wordlists for the attack
   - --outfile-format=2: Specifies output format for cracked passwords
   - -o plaintext.txt: Output file for cracked passwords
   - "wordlist_path/$wordlist": Path to the chosen wordlist
   - "mask": The mask string to generate password variations

 4. Conditional Hashcat Execution:

   - The script checks the user's choice for a status timer:
     - If "y", it executes hashcat with --status --status-timer=2 options, providing real-time status updates every 2 seconds.
     - Otherwise, it executes hashcat without the status timer.

 5. Saving Results:

   - The script calls save_settings to store details about the successful cracking session (session name, wordlist path, wordlist name, mask, etc.).
   - It calls save_logs to organize and store session data and logs.

-## Useful one-liners for wordlist manipulation (from [wpa2-wordlists](https://github.com/kennyn510/wpa2-wordlists.git))

 **Script Breakdown**

-For example "crack-rule" automates password cracking using a combination of a wordlist and a set of rules.
+For example `crack-rule` automates password cracking using a combination of a wordlist and a set of rules.
 Here's a step-by-step breakdown:

 1. Initialization (Lines 1-16):

-- Loads functions from a separate file (functions.sh), likely containing reusable functionalities used throughout the script.
+  - Loads functions from a separate file (`functions.sh`), likely containing reusable functionalities used throughout the script.
   - Sets default values for various parameters like script paths, session names, wordlists, and rules.
   - Checks for existing restore files (potentially from previous cracking sessions) in a designated directory.
 If any are found, it lists their names.
   - Prompts the user to choose a restore file to resume an earlier session (optional).

 2. User Interaction (Lines 17-34):

   - Asks the user to define a name for the current cracking session (with a default option).
   - Prompts the user for the directory containing wordlists (with a default option).
   - Lists available wordlist files within the specified directory.
   - Asks the user to select a specific wordlist from the available ones (with a default option).
   - Prompts the user to choose a rule file containing password cracking rules (with a default option).
   - Optionally asks the user if they want to display a status timer during the cracking process (showing progress updates).

 3. Command Construction and Display (Lines 35-40):

   - Prints a message indicating where restore data for the current session will be saved.
   - Constructs the actual hashcat command to be executed based on the user's choices and script defaults.
 This command defines various parameters for the cracking process.
   - Displays the constructed hashcat command for the user to review the cracking configuration.

 4. Hashcat Execution (Lines 41-46):

   - Checks the user's decision about the status timer.
   - If the user opted for a timer ("y"), the script executes hashcat with --status --status-timer=2 options.
-These - options provide real-time updates on the cracking progress.
+These options provide real-time updates on the cracking progress.
   - Otherwise, hashcat is executed without the status timer.

   5. Saving Results (Lines 47-49):

-- Calls a function named save_settings (likely defined in functions.sh).
-This function presumably stores details about the successful cracking session, such as the session name, chosen wordlist path and name, rule name, etc.
+  - Calls a function named save_settings (defined in `functions.sh`).
+This function stores details about the successful cracking session, such as the session name, chosen wordlist path and name, rule name, etc.
-- Calls another function named save_logs (likely defined in functions.sh).
-This function presumably organizes and saves data and logs generated during the cracking process.
+  - Calls another function named save_logs (defined in `functions.sh`).
+This function organizes and saves data and logs generated during the cracking process.

+## Useful one-liners for wordlist manipulation (from [wpa2-wordlists](https://github.com/kennyn510/wpa2-wordlists.git))

 **Remove duplicates**
 ```